 Depending on the facts of the case, hospitals or physicians that violate EMTALA are subject to fines and may lose Medicare provider agreements.

-Protect Your EMTALA Rights: Call a Health Care Attorney
+Protect Your EMTALA Rights: Speak With a Health Care Attorney

-As you can see, the Emergency Medical Treatment and Labor Act protects your right to receive emergency care regardless of your ability to pay.
-If you're concerned about how you were screened or treated at a hospital emergency room, you should seek the advice of an experienced health care law attorney.
+The EMTALA protects your right to receive emergency care regardless of your ability to pay.
+If you're concerned about treatment, seek the advice of an experienced healthcare law attorney.